London sets up catastrophe bond task force

-The British government wants to tap into the fast-growing $22 billion market for catastrophe bonds as low-tax hubs such as Bermuda steal a march on London.
+The British government wants to tap into the fast-growing $22 billion (14 billion pounds) market for catastrophe bonds as low-tax hubs such as Bermuda steal a march on London.

 The government said in its most recent Budget that it wanted London, one of the largest centres for the world's $575 billion reinsurance market, to become a catastrophe bond centre.